 Qualified students may apply to the Master of Science in Nursing (MSN) program after earning a baccalaureate degree at Vanderbilt and completing all admission requirements.
 Details about pre-nursing studies at Vanderbilt are found in the Pre-Nursing Handbook.
 After reviewing the handbook, students are encouraged to visit the School of Nursing Office of Admissions, Room 170, 416 21st Avenue South, Nashville, TN 37340 or call (615) 322-3800 or 888-333-9192 or email VUSNemail@example.com for additional program information

-Current Vanderbilt undergraduate students interested in pre-nursing studies should consult one of the pre-nursing academic advisors, Dr. Brandee Madden at firstname.lastname@example.org or Dr. Cristy DeGregory at email@example.com or Paddy Peerman, Assistant Dean for Enrollment Management at (615) 322-3802 for advice on planning undergraduate studies to meet the MSN degree admission requirements.
+Current Vanderbilt undergraduate students interested in pre-nursing studies should consult the pre-nursing academic advisor, Dr. Brandee Madden at firstname.lastname@example.org , or Ernie Rushing, Assistant Dean for Enrollment Management at (615) 322-3802, for advice on planning undergraduate studies to meet the MSN degree admission requirements.

 Become Both A Registered Nurse (RN) and an Advanced Practice Nurse